 As you say these phrases, hold out your hand for a handshake, making it clear that you’re ending the conversation.

 Now, if you’ll excuse me, I have to run.
 It’s been lovely talking to you about how to introduce yourself in English!

 If you like learning English through movies and online media, you should also check out FluentU.
 FluentU lets you learn English from popular talk shows, catchy music videos and funny commercials, as you can see here:

-The FluentU app makes it really easy to watch English videos.
+The FluentU app and website makes it really easy to watch English videos.
 There are captions that are interactive.
-That means you can tap on any word to see an image, definition, audio and useful examples.
+That means you can tap on any word to see an image, definition, and useful examples.

-For example, when you tap on the word “brought,” you see this:
+For example, when you tap on the word "searching," you see this:

 Learn all the vocabulary in any video with quizzes.
 Swipe left or right to see more examples for the word you’re learning.

 The best part?
 FluentU remembers the vocabulary that you’re learning.
 It gives you extra practice with difficult words—and reminds you when it’s time to review what you’ve learned.
 You have a truly personalized experience.